antoniocapizzi95/ticket-management-system/README.md

     Please note: if you try to purchase some tickets for a passed event, the transaction will be refused.
 This endpoint has a transactional logic, if one part of the request is incorrect, the entire purchase fails.

+    ATTENTION: if the paidPrice field does not report the price coherent with the events purchased (and the number of tickets purchased), the request will fail (this behaviour was added just to give a little more logic to the design).

 - **Success Response:**

     - **Code: 201 Created**